KxSystems/arrowkdb/README.md

 An Arrow field describes a column in the table and is composed of a datatype and a string field name.

-Similar to pyarrow, `arrowkdb` exposes the Arrow field constructor to q.
+Similar to the C++ Arrow library and pyarrow, `arrowkdb` exposes the Arrow field constructor to q.
 The field constructor takes the field name and its datatype identifier and will return an integer field identifier which can then be passed to other functions, e.g. when creating a schema.